ninoseki/mitaka/README.md

 npm run build
 ```

-Following procedures to load an unpacked exntension are described at https://developer.chrome.com/extensions/getstarted.
+Following procedures to load an unpacked extension are described at https://developer.chrome.com/extensions/getstarted.

 ## Misc